loganmarchione/loganmarchione.com/content/posts/2025/10/index.md

 mount /dev/nvme0n1p2 /mnt/boot/efi
 ```

-Then, we're doing the actual `chroot`, editing the files, and [rebuilding the bootloader](https://pve.proxmox.com/wiki/Host_Bootloader).
+Then, we're doing a `chroot`, editing the files, and [rebuilding the bootloader](https://pve.proxmox.com/wiki/Host_Bootloader).

 ```
 # chroot in